Qinyuehu/scotted/_posts/2014-02-22-blog-migrated-to-github.markdown

 services I've migrated to (email, search, browser, etc).

 Please bear with me as I finish migrating all the content and fix up some formatting, images, and such here and there...

+**Update**: Please see newer posts as I have abandoned Octopress for straight Jekyll.
+Octopress, as it turns out, makes things harder, not simpler.